-At Jack’s Diving Locker, we understand that signing up for a Manta Night Dive or Snorkel trip is a considerable investment of not only your money, but also your valuable vacation time.
+At Jack’s Diving Locker, we understand that signing up for a Manta Night Dive or Snorkel trip is a considerable investment of not only your money, but also your valuable vacation time here in Hawaii.
 On average we see Mantas about 90% of the time, but they are wild animals and their appearance is beyond our control.
 Obviously when they don’t show up it can be very disappointing for everyone.

 Seasickness is also another major factor that can effect the enjoyment of the experience.